bifurcationkit/BifurcationKitDocs.jl/docs/src/branchswitching.md

 - [Periodic orbits based on orthogonal collocation](@ref)
 - [Periodic orbits based on the shooting method](@ref)

-Once you have decided which method to use, you can call the following method.
+Once you have decided which method to use, you can call the following method:

 ```julia
 continuation(F, dF, d2F, d3F, br::ContResult, ind_bif::Int, _contParams::ContinuationPar,